Entry requirements

 What areas of sport will I be studying?

-On the Extended Certificate programme, students will complete a total of 4 units across the 2 years.
+On the Extended Certificate programme, you will complete a total of 4 units across the 2 years.
 These include:

 Unit 1: Anatomy & Physiology